solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 #### 4.4 Close the mint

 With no tokens in circulation, we can now close the mint.
-At this point, we can simply call `closeAccount`, however, for the sake of visualizing how this works, we'll do the following:
+At this point, we can call `closeAccount`, however, for the sake of visualizing how this works, we'll do the following:

     - Retrieve Mint Information: Initially, we fetch and inspect the mint's details, particularly focusing on the supply, which should be zero at this stage.
 This shows that the mint is eligible to be closed.

-    - Verify Account Status: Next, we confirm the status of the account to ensure that it is still open and active.
+    - Verify Account Status: Next, we confirm the account status to ensure it's still open and active.

     - Close the Account: Once we've verified the account's open status, we proceed to close the mint account.

     - Confirm Closure: Finally, after invoking the `closeAccount` function, we check the account status once more to confirm that it has indeed been closed successfully.